Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-1a6aeBB1rPs.md

 # [February 16th, 2021 Livestream](../2021-02-16.md)
 ## Q&A: Do you know when Dedicated Servers are coming?
 https://www.youtube.com/watch?v=1a6aeBB1rPs
-This question was possibly duplicated with a more recent answer: [April 6th, 2021 Livestream Q&A: Dedicated Servers?](./yt-nUtF3e6i_lU.md) [https://www.youtube.com/watch?v=nUtF3e6i_lU](https://www.youtube.com/watch?v=nUtF3e6i_lU)
+This question was possibly duplicated with a more recent answer: April 13th, 2021 Livestream Q&A: Dedicated Servers? [https://youtube.com/embed/cF3QleeEiJo?autoplay=1&start=1280&end=1430](https://youtube.com/embed/cF3QleeEiJo?autoplay=1&start=1280&end=1430)

 ### Topics